BEARDSLEY, SIMPSON AND COLLAMORE INDUCTED INTO VAB HALL OF FAME

 Brian Collamore started his radio career in 1968 at WRMC and WFAD while at Middlebury College.
 After a stint at WHWB-AM in Rutland, he joined WSYB in 1974 and has been on the air and in sales since then.
 He has been a longtime co-host of “The Proctor Gas Morning Show” and has been an ice hockey official for nearly 40 years.
 He received the VAB’s Distinguished Service Award in 2013 and is now in his second term as a State Senator for Rutland County.

 Lynn Beaudoin started her sales career at WSTJ-AM in 1981.
 She joined Bruce James’ Vermont Broadcast Associates when he bought WSTJ and what is now WKXH-FM in 1990.
-She is known for “super-serving” her clients and her community and for being a goodwill ambassador for radio broadcasting.
+She is known for being a goodwill ambassador for radio broadcasting.

 Mark Esbjerg started his broadcast career at WTSL-AM in Hanover in 1978.
 After a stint at WQUT in Tri-Cities, Tennessee, he joined WXXX-FM when it went on the air in 1984 and moved to its sister station, WVMT-AM, in 1986.
 After many years as morning co-host with Hall of Famer Ernie Farrar, he currently serves as Operations Manager.

 Steve Pelkey is Operations Manager for the Hall Communications stations, including WKOL-FM, where he hosts the midday show.
 He began his career in 1979 working at a variety of stations in the Rome and Utica, New York markets.
 He later worked as Program Director for WDEV-AM in Waterbury and for WATD-FM in Marshfield, Massachusetts, as well as a stint with WBOS-FM in Boston.
 After working for WVMT and WFAD, he joined Hall in 1993.